eurekaffeine/pocket-gallery/docs/release-notes/README.md

 ## iOS
 ### V1.2
+#### 1.2.1
+- Added “Blind Spot of Attack” and “Blind Spot of Defense” in “Battle Info” page
+- Fixed some issues

 #### 1.2.0
-- Added "Type Effectiveness" and "Type Damage" features to the "Battle Data" page.
+- Added "Type Effectiveness" and "Type Damage" features to the "Battle Data" page
-- Fixed some issues.
+- Fixed some issues

 ### V1.1
 #### 1.1.2